xc-jp/blog-posts/_posts/2019-08-29-Nixops-Fix-Nixpkgs.md

 issue-date: 2019.08.29
 author: Robert Prije
 tags: Nix NixOps Nixpkgs
-excerpt: Guide how to use NixOps to fix Mixpkgs
+excerpt: Guide how to use NixOps to fix Nixpkgs
 ---

 When building with Nix, one of the typical things developers will want to do is